Gwayaboy/DatabaseTesting/README.md

         - Download and unzip [latest tSQLt release (tSQLt_V1.0.7597.5637)](http://tsqlt.org/download/tsqlt/)
         - Open and run PrepareServer.sql and tSQLt.class to install tSQLt against your CustomerManagement Database

-  4. Our requirement is to Report contacts frequenct and their average duration
+  4. Our requirement is to Report contacts frequency and their average duration
         ```Gherkin
             Feature: Prioritise customer engagements
                 As a Business Analyst